-These men realize that accountability requires a certain amount of vulnerability, and that scares them.
+These emotionally distant men realize that accountability requires a certain amount of vulnerability.
+And that scares them.
 Clear communication, self-revelation, and openness: These qualities could boomerang on them, they fear.
-The evasive person also fears that his good nature will be taken advantage of, so he plays it safe by revealing the least amount that he can about his plans, his preferences, his feelings.
+The evasive person also fears that his good nature will be taken advantage of.
+So he plays it safe by revealing the least amount that he can about his plans, his preferences, his feelings.

 With this fear of accountability, these men fuel the wives’ worst fears of marital isolation.
-The men do whatever they must to keep a safe distance —exactly the opposite of what the emotionally eager wives are seeking.
-The men keep their feelings well hidden; the wives want feelings brought into view.
-The men think they dare not expose their preferences lest they be denied (in other words, the woman controls the situation through the power of choice).
+The men do whatever they must to keep a safe distance.
+This is exactly the opposite of what the emotionally eager wives are seeking.
+The men keep their feelings well hidden.
+But their wives want feelings brought into view.
+The men think they dare not expose their preferences lest they be denied.
+(In other words, the woman controls the situation through the power of choice.)
 The women want more than anything else to know what their men want.

-Needless to say, this factor of poor accountability works against the success of any relationship, for a thriving marriage needs sharing and openness in order to be truly fused into a unit.
+Needless to say, this factor of poor accountability works against the success of any relationship.
+A thriving marriage needs sharing and openness in order to be truly fused into a unit.